GabrieleBortolai/Certificate_School/README.md

-Put the xlsx file in this folder, then:
+Put the xlsx file in this folder (remove the old one), then:

 - Install the env from env.yml
 - conda activate cer